rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 - [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim) - Provides a library of commonly used lua functions that are used by the other plugins, for example *telescope* and *gitsigns*.

-- [NvChad/extensions](https://github.com/NvChad/extensions) - The core utilities of NvChad.
-Here we find: *change_theme*, *reload_config*, *reload_theme*, *update_nvchad* and the *telescope/extension* folder that provides the choice of theme directly from Telescope.

 - [NvChad/base46](https://github.com/NvChad/base46) - Provides themes for the interface.

-- [NvChad/ui](https://github.com/NvChad/ui) - Provides the actual interface.
+- [NvChad/ui](https://github.com/NvChad/ui) - Provides the actual interface and the core utilities of NvChad.
 Thanks to this plugin we can have a *statusline* that gives us the information during editing and a *tabufline* that allows us to manage open buffers.
+This plugin also provides the utilities **NvChadUpdate** for updating it, **NvCheatsheet** for an overview of keyboard shortcuts, and **Nvdash** from which file operations can be performed.

 - [NvChad/nvterm](https://github.com/NvChad/nvterm) - Provides a terminal to our IDE where we can issue commands.
 The terminal can be opened within the buffer in various ways:

 - `<ALT-h>` opens a terminal by dividing the buffer horizontally
 - `<ALT-v>` opens the terminal by dividing the buffer vertically
 - `<ALT-i>` opens a terminal in a floating tab

 - [NvChad/nvim-colorizer.lua](https://github.com/NvChad/nvim-colorizer.lua) - Another plugin written by the developers of NvChad.
 It is specifically a high-performance highlighter.